Wendy Temko, Executive Director

 Nathalie Brassard, Program Director

-Nathalie is the co-founder of FASCETS Canada, an organization dedicated to disseminating information, increasing understanding, and supporting application of the Neurobehavioural approach in Canada.
+Nathalie is an FASD consultant and facilitator with FASCETS Canada West, a consulting business dedicated to disseminating information, increasing understanding, and supporting application of the Neurobehavioural approach in Western Canada, Quebec and beyond.
 Her professional background is in human nutrition and dietetics and for over 20 years, she has worked with at-risk women and families during pregnancy and the early years, including supporting women with addiction issues and women and families living with FASD.
-Since 2010, Nathalie coordinates the FASD Services Program at Smithers Community Services Association, delivering workshops, providing support and consultation services to families, service providers as well as schools.
-She also coordinates FASD awareness initiatives in her region.
+For the past 10 years, Nathalie has worked intensively in Northern British Columbia, delivering workshops on the Neurobehavioral Model, providing support and consultation services to families, service providers and schools.

 Melissa Elligson, Program Director